kyverno/community/GOVERNANCE.md

 #### 3.1 Membership

--   The Committee shall consist of 5 - 7 members invited by the maintainers / governance team.
+- The Committee shall consist of 5–7 members.

--   Membership is by nomination and a simple majority of votes from the project Maintainers.
-For each nomination, an open voting process will take place for Maintainers to vote and other community members to show their support of each nominee.
+- At least two (2) Committee members shall be elected through an open nomination and voting process.
+Nominations may be made by project Maintainers, existing Committee members, or community members.
+Elections are decided by a simple majority of votes from the project Maintainers, with community members encouraged to show their support for nominees.

--   Nominations are extended to individuals/organisations who are:
+- The remaining Committee seats may be filled by appointment (for example, to ensure diversity of organisations, geographies, and roles), but each appointment must be ratified by a simple majority vote of the project Maintainers.

 -   Significant end-users of Kyverno (e.g., large organisations or teams that run Kyverno at scale)

 -   Ecosystem partners/integrators (e.g., vendors, service providers, cloud providers who embed or support Kyverno)

 -   Distinguished contributors or thought-leaders in the cloud-native policy, Kubernetes, or infrastructure as code space, especially those outside the core maintainers.

 -   Champions of sustainability, diversity and community health in open-source projects.

 -   Each member serves a term of (6) six months, renewable at the maintainers’discretion.
 Members may serve multiple terms.
 Membership is voluntary and unpaid.

 -   The maintainers may appoint a committee “chair” or “rotating facilitator” (see Section 4).

 #### Eligibility & Conflicts of Interest